G4Vi/psx_mc_cli/README.md

 ### Install from CPAN [Recommended]

-`cpanm PSX::MC` will install it including adding the tools to PATH
+`cpanm PlayStation::MemoryCard` will install it including adding the tools to PATH

 ### Or Download and add to PATH